The darker side of Twitter

 Tweets then are good for facts and factoids.
 Will they supersede normal diplomatic communication?
 Hardly.
 Such communications have content.
 Content cannot be compressed into a few characters – or…

 I may be wrong here.
 Diplomatic content has been cast in a few, or even just one word.
-Had he been able to tweet, John Bowie may have replied with it to General Santa Anna.
+Had he been able to tweet, John Bowie may have used it to reply to General Santa Anna.
 Come to think of it, Mao Zedong might have loved Twitter.
 Many entries in his Little Red Book are, or can be made, Twitter-size.
 Mussolini could have spread his ‘to believe is to obey’ faster than having slogans painted on walls.

 On Twitter, people always talk back

 Tweets are great to spread a message, except that followers may talk back.
-General George Patton (no friend of mine) gloriously brushed aside warnings that ships bound for Africa were being loaded without a plan for orderly disgorging the ordnance, with what may have been a Twitter to stevedores: ‘Load them anyhow; we’ll sort it out later.’
+General George Patton (no friend of mine) gloriously brushed aside warnings that ships bound for Africa were being loaded with ordnance without a plan for orderly disembarkation, with what may have been a tweet to stevedores: ‘Load them anyhow; we’ll sort it out later.’
 Had such a tweet reached the grunts, who fought without proper equipment on account of Patton’s breezy attitude to logistics, he might have been at the receiving end of tasty and salty tweets (it might have done him some good).
 His disdain for logistics cost many soldiers’ lives.

 Which brings me to the ‘darker’ side of Twitter.
 Twitter is good for orders, slogans, and commands, provided receivers cannot talk back.
 Angelina Jolie has closed her Twitter project: she got many insults over the year she operated it.
 When people can ‘talk back’ with impunity, they will.